prody/ProDy-website/tutorials/nmwiz_tutorial/nmwiz.rst

 your system unresponsive.
 You can try some of the following tricks to speed up drawing arrows and manipulating the view.

-Show some of modes
+Show Fewer Arrows
-""""""""""""""""""
+"""""""""""""""""

-  * Show subset of arrows evenly distributed in the molecular system by making a selection using ``%``:
+  * Mode visualizations for large molecules may become cluttered with arrows.

-    * ``index % 2 == 0`` - shows every other mode
+    You can show a subset of arrows evenly distributed over the molecular system by making a selection using ``%`` and entering it into the :guilabel:`Selection` box:

-    * ``resid % 4 == 0`` - shows every mode for every forth residue
+    * ``index % 2 == 0`` - shows every other arrow

-    You need to enter these strings to :guilabel:`Selection` box.
+    * ``resid % 4 == 0`` - shows arrow for every fourth residue

-  * Draw modes that are longer than a threshold length using the options in :guilabel:`Mode Graphics Options` in Figure 2.4.
+  * To only draw arrows that are longer than a user-specified threshold length, use the options in :guilabel:`Mode Graphics Options`, shown in Figure 2.4.

 Depending on the molecule one or both of these tricks can provide a more responsive experience and a better (less crowded) depiction of motions.